 If you provide EAP benefits to your employees, then you already know how benefit utilization can create a more engaged and productive team.
 But what should you do if your employees are not utilizing the EAP benefits they have access to?

-Common Reasons Employees Do Not Use Their EAP Benefits
+Common Reasons Employees Do Not Use Their Benefits

-One of the main reasons employees choose not to utilize their EAPs is because they are worried it’s not confidential.
+One of the main reasons employees choose not to contact their EAP provider is because they are worried it’s not confidential.
 They fear that their managers or HR department will be notified if they seek help through the organization’s EAP resources.

-Another common obstacle keeping your team members from using EAP benefits is the stigma often associated with professional counseling.
+Another common obstacle that may be keeping your team members from using EAP benefits is the stigma often associated with professional counseling.
 Your employees may have preconceived notions about individuals who receive such services, or perhaps they view therapy as a sign of weakness.

 EAP engagement is often affected when employees do not fully understand how to receive help through their organization’s provider.
 Some team members might think they need to ask for permission before using their benefits, which can lead to some embarrassment and reluctance.